arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitAllocaExpression(ctx *AllocaExpressionContext)
     ExitAllocaExpression is called when production allocaExpression is exited.

+func (s *BaseArcParserListener) ExitArgument(ctx *ArgumentContext)
+    ExitArgument is called when production argument is exited.

 func (s *BaseArcParserListener) ExitArgumentList(ctx *ArgumentListContext)
     ExitArgumentList is called when production argumentList is exited.

+func (s *BaseArcParserListener) ExitArraySize(ctx *ArraySizeContext)
+    ExitArraySize is called when production arraySize is exited.

+func (s *BaseArcParserListener) ExitArrayType(ctx *ArrayTypeContext)
+    ExitArrayType is called when production arrayType is exited.

 func (s *BaseArcParserListener) ExitAssignmentStmt(ctx *AssignmentStmtContext)
     ExitAssignmentStmt is called when production assignmentStmt is exited.